nvanlaerebeke/CrazyFS4Linux/README.md

 The biggest issue with the result of step 5 is fragmentation, it is much easier and faster to read sequential data inside the file.

 In this step a background process should run to optimize the existing file structure and move data blocks around so that file data is stored sequential.

+## Step 7

+Even with all of the above done, the `FUSE` version used is still a very very old 2.6 one, this step is to upgrade the entire interface to a newer one.
+This might have to happen sooner as the `dokany` fuse compatible interface might be for a different version.